 Friends at SnowCarbon tested this for a ski holiday in the French Alps – two people setting off together from London, one travelling via plane, one via the train – and arrived at the chalet destination just minutes apart.
 However the train traveller found it to be…

-- Get a sense of the country you’re travelling through: At Earth Changers we say take the train where can which offers much more opportunity to connect to a sense of place.
+Get a sense of the country you’re travelling through: At Earth Changers we say take the train where you can as an opportunity to better connect to a sense of place.

 6. Take other public transport

 Coaches & buses emit less carbon than planes, where trains aren’t available.

 Coaches and buses may emit less carbon per passenger than cars - depending on passenger load and fuel: diesel, petrol or electric.